Gastric Sleeve Surgery and Hiatal Hernia: Issues to Consider and Options for Correction

 Since bariatric surgery procedures do require digestive tracts to be in generally healthy and normal condition in order to ensure success, it's important that hiatal hernias be revised as part of the bariatric procedure or before the bariatric procedure.
 Either before or simultaneous correction of the hiatal hernia is fine, and simultaneous surgery is not unheard of.

-During a consultation with Dr. Garcia, you will be able to learn more about simultaneous hiatal hernia surgery and weight loss surgery.
+During a consultation with our doctors, you will be able to learn more about simultaneous hiatal hernia surgery and weight loss surgery.

 Will insurance or a flex spending account (FSA) cover surgery for hiatal hernia correction?